Wildlife Friendly Wedding Guide

 go local

-Ask your caterer to look into ingredients that can be locally sourced to lessen the transportation impact.
+Ask your caterer to look for ingredients that can be locally sourced to lessen the transportation impact.
 The same applies for beer, wine and liquor for a bar (if you’re having one).
+Buying locally sourced food can help support small businesses in your area, encouraging more sustainable growing practices and keeping smaller family farms in business.

 Get Inspo